GitHub: Gist

 GitHub also operates a pastebin-style site called Gist, which is for code snippets, as opposed to GitHub proper, which is usually used for larger projects.
 Tom Preston-Werner débuted the feature at a Ruby conference in 2008.

 Gist builds on the traditional simple concept of a pastebin by adding version control for code snippets, easy forking, and TLS encryption for private pastes.
 Because each "gist" is its own Git repository, multiple code snippets can be contained in a single page, and they can be pushed and pulled using Git.

 Unregistered users could upload Gists until March 19, 2018, when uploading Gists was restricted to logged-in users, reportedly to mitigate spamming on the page of recent Gists.

 Gists' URLs use hexadecimal IDs, and edits to Gists are recorded in a revision history, which can show the text difference of thirty revisions per page with an option between a "split" and "unified" view.
 Like repositories, Gists can be forked, "starred", i.e., publicly bookmarked, and commented on.
 The count of revisions, stars, and forks is indicated on the gist page.

 Education program

 GitHub launched a new program called the GitHub Student Developer Pack to give students free access to more than a dozen popular development tools and services.
-GitHub partnered with Bitnami, Crowdflower, DigitalOcean, DNSimple, HackHands, Namecheap, Orchestrate, Screenhero, SendGrid, Stripe, Travis CI, and Unreal Engine to launch the program.
+GitHub partnered with Bitnami, Crowdflower, DigitalOcean, DNSimple, HackHands, Namecheap, Orchestrate, Screen hero, SendGrid, Stripe, Travis CI, and Unreal Engine to launch the program.

 In 2016, GitHub announced the launch of the GitHub Campus Experts program to train and encourage students to grow technology communities at their universities.
 The Campus Experts program is open to university students 18 years and older worldwide.
 GitHub Campus Experts are one of the primary ways that GitHub funds student-oriented events and communities, Campus Experts are given access to training, funding, and additional resources to run events and grow their communities.
 To become a Campus Expert, applicants must complete an online training course with multiple modules to develop community leadership skills.